 Justice Graham Hiley RFD

-He grew up and lived in Sydney until 1976 when he moved to Darwin with his wife.
+He grew up and lived in Sydney until early 1976 when he moved to Darwin with his wife.
 In 1994 they moved to Brisbane with their four children.
-Justice Hiley and his wife returned to live in Darwin in 2012.
+Justice Hiley and his wife returned to live in Darwin in 2013.

 His Honour went to school at Epping Public School and Epping Boys High School and completed his Leaving Certificate in 1965.
 He attended Sydney University and graduated with a Bachelor of Arts in 1969 and a Bachelor of Laws in 1972.
 He was admitted as a solicitor in New South Wales in March 1972.
 He underwent National Service in 1972 - 1973 during which time he graduated from the Officer Training Unit, Scheyville, NSW, and became a Legal Officer in the Australian Army.
 After completing his National Service he practised as a solicitor in Sydney until 1975 (with Stephen, Jacques & Stephen), then in Darwin from 1976 until January 1978 (with Cridland & Bauer).